-We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Miami Arts, Inc. (the "School"), as of, and for the year ended June 30, 2021, and the related notes to the financial statements which collectively comprises the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Miami Arts, Inc. (the "School"), as of, and for the year ended June 30, 2022, and the related notes to the financial statements which collectively comprises the School's basic financial statements as listed in the table of contents.